OptStartHeat

 25

-Maximum value - outdoor temperature (°C)
+Maximum value - outside temperature (°C)

 gc_Parameters.rTIMin